Severn WLD™ Support FAQs

 Customer support & training

-What should I do if I need additional training or guidance on using the water leak detection sensor tape?
+What should I do if I need additional training or guidance on using the water leak detection sensor?

 How can I schedule a training session with my Customer Success Manager?

-Scheduling a training session with your Customer Success Manager is easy.
-Simply send an email to requesting a training session, and they'll coordinate a convenient time for the session based on your availability.
+Scheduling a training session with your Customer Success Manager is easy - just send them an email, and they'll coordinate a convenient time for the session based on your availability.

 What types of training and guidance does the Customer Success Manager provide?

-Our Customer Success team offers a range of training and guidance services to help you maximize the value of the water leak detection sensor tape.
-This includes onboarding assistance, product demonstrations, troubleshooting support, and best practices recommendations tailored to your specific requirements.
+We offer a range of training and support services to help you maximize the value of your investment.
+This includes onboarding assistance, product demonstrations, troubleshooting support, and best practice recommendations tailored to your specific requirements.

-What should I do if I encounter technical issues with the water leak detection sensor tape?
+What should I do if I encounter technical issues?

-If you encounter any technical issues with the water leak detection sensor strip, please contact our Customer Support team immediately.
+If you encounter any technical issues, please contact our Customer Support team immediately.
 Our dedicated support staff will work swiftly to diagnose and resolve the issue, ensuring minimal disruption to your protection and peace of mind.

 How can I provide feedback or suggestions for improving the water leak detection sensor tape?

 We value your feedback and suggestions for improving our products and services.
-You can share your feedback directly with your Customer Success Manager, who will ensure it is communicated to the relevant teams for consideration.
-Your input is essential in helping us continuously enhance our offerings to better meet your needs.
+You can provide feedback in this dedicated form, or share feedback directly with your Customer Success Manager, who will ensure it is communicated to the relevant teams for consideration.
+We appreciate your input - it's essential in helping us continuously enhance our offerings to better meet your needs!